the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

 Most proprietary or open tools will permit you to export your data in one format or another.
 The quality of this export is critical to scrutinise.
-The ability to save all your lab books as PDFs is fine but if it's the only option you may loose a lot of metadata, and the ability to import your data into a new solution.
+The ability to save all your lab books as PDFs is fine but if it is the only option you may loose a lot of metadata, and the ability to import your data into a new solution.
 The ability to export your data and retain it's structure is very important to evaluate.

 Proprietary solutions are incentivised to attempt to lock-in their customers so that the cost of switching to a competitor is high - so be especially wary of poor export options.